Texas-Robotics-Academy/markdown/virtual/install_overview.md

 {{ site.data.alerts.warning }}
 Ubuntu 18.04 is the only supported Linux version.

-We provide multiple installation methods (including running in a virtual machine under Mac OS, Windows, or even other Linux versions).
+We provide multiple installation methods (including running in a virtual machine under Mac OS, Windows).

 We will not provide technical support for other versions of Linux or attempts to run under other operating systems.
+The only supported Linux version is Ubuntu 18.04.
+If you are running a different version of Linux, please install Ubuntu 18.04 under VMWare.
 {{ site.data.alerts.end }}

 {{ site.data.alerts.important }}
-If you run into problems, we can be reached at *texas.robocamp@gmail.com*.
+If you run into problems, we can be reached at *hart@cs.utexas.edu* please CC *tbuckley@cs.utexas.edu* in any correspondence relating to the Texas Robotics Academy.
 {{ site.data.alerts.end }}

-{{-}}Choose Your Installation Method, install_choosing, Next{{-}}
+{{-}}Choose Your Installation Method, virtual/install_choosing.md, Next{{-}}